To find out more about Parkinson’s disease surveys or to get involved, visit Parkinson’s Europe website.

 “They will be able to tell you whether there is a link with Parkinson’s and propose any treatment options that may be available.”

-In the report Veronica Clark, a speech and language therapist and president of the EPDA, suggests a number of tips and tricks – including ensuring medications are taken on time and aiming for an upright body posture.
+In the report Veronica Clark, a speech and language therapist and president of Parkinson’s Europe, suggests a number of tips and tricks – including ensuring medications are taken on time and aiming for an upright body posture.

 “I would strongly recommend that anybody experiencing sialorrhea discusses their symptoms with a member of their multidisciplinary team, and requests a referral to a speech therapist as soon as possible,” she added, “as they will be able to help with the sialorrhea as well as with any related swallowing difficulties.”